nasa-fornax/fornax-demo-notebooks/light_curves/code_src/README.md

 # Code - Light Curves

-This directory stores code used by the light curve notebooks and related scripts.
+This directory stores code for the light curve use case.